jlee5205/jlee5205/README.md

 I enjoy hiking and cooking yummy foods a lot.
 I also make videos online (I vlogged once a year for all 4 years of college!).

 ### Contact Information
-I've linked my LinkedIn to my GitHub profile.
-You could also reach me through email: jlee808@binghamton.edu
+The easiest way to reach me is by email: **jlee808@binghamton.edu**.
+You can also find me on [LinkedIn](https://www.linkedin.com/in/jui-hsin-lee/) — I’m always happy to connect!

-PS: This README is loosely inspired by my mentor Timur
+PS: This README is loosely inspired by my mentor Timur.

 <!--
 **jlee5205/jlee5205** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.